You are here: Home > Section on Neuronal Connectivity

 - Moyi Li, BA, Biological Laboratory Technician

 Using the Drosophila visual system as a model, we study how neurons form complex yet stereotyped synaptic connections during development and how the assembled neural circuits extract visual attributes, such as color and motion, to guide animal behaviors.
-Flies' vision is mediated by three types of photoreceptor, R1-6, R7, and R8, each responding to a specific spectrum of light.
-The three types of photoreceptor project their axons to three distinct layers in the brain, where the cells form synaptic connections with different target neurons.
+Fly vision is mediated by three types of photoreceptor, R1-6, R7, and R8, each responding to a specific spectrum of light.
+They project their axons to three distinct layers in the brain, where the cells form synaptic connections with different target neurons.
 To study visual circuit functions, we combined structural and functional approaches to map visual circuits.
-Using both light- and electron-microscopy studies, we identified the medulla neurons that are post-synaptic to R7 and R8 photoreceptors.
+Using both light- and electron-microscopy (EM) studies, we identified the medulla neurons that are post-synaptic to R7 and R8 photoreceptors.
 We determined their usage of neurotransmitters and receptors by single-cell transcript profiling.
 By targeted manipulation of neuronal activity, we establish the roles of these medulla neurons in processing chromatic information.
 For circuit development, we focus on the formation of synaptic circuits between medulla neurons and R7 and R8 photoreceptors.
 We use high-resolution imaging techniques and genetic manipulations to delineate the molecular mechanisms that control dendritic patterning and synaptic specificity of the medulla neurons.

 Mapping color-vision circuits